nako-ruru/replication/README.md

 > Each time a user login, `UserCount.increment()` will be called;
 > in other hand, each time a user logout, `UserCount.decrement()` will be called.
 >
-> The service has a 'kick all' feature, in such case, `UserCount.reset()` will be called.
+> The service has a 'kick all' feature as well, in such case, `UserCount.reset()` will be called.

 ```java
 import org.springframework.beans.factory.annotation.Autowired;